 Whether you see them as small winged tenders of the deep natural places of the earth, or as tall stately figures with fair skin and hair, there’s one thing for certain.
 The world has been absolutely captured by the Fairy Craze.
 These creatures appear on everything from mugs to t-shirts and have been the subject of children’s fairy tales and even supernatural romances.
-Fairy Day celebrates these incredible mythological creatures that have captured the imagination of people everywhere and their diverse history.
+International Fairy Day celebrates these incredible mythological creatures that have captured the imagination of people everywhere and their diverse history.

-History of Fairy Day
+History of International Fairy Day

 Fairies have existed in just about every culture over the world, though they may have been called by different names.
 What they have in common, no matter where you go, is that they are spirits that inhabit the world around us and often operate by strange and often odd laws.
 That’s about where the similarities end, and where the amazingly diverse concepts that are the fae begin.